Wednesday, September 25, 2019

 Alexa - is not human.
 Rather, it is a small disc-shaped, talking computer, connected to the Internet, wirelessly.

 I am not hallucinating; I am not under the influence of any mind-altering drug.
 I am not even watching a re-run of Arthur C. Clarke’s "2001: Space Odyssey", imagining that I am talking to HAL 9000.
-It is 2018 and I am sitting in my home/office.

-Never in my wildest dreams did I foresee myself communicating with a talking computer !
+Never in my wildest dreams did I foresee myself communicating with a talking computer!

 The disc-shaped gizmo is the Echo-Dot 2, and Alexa is the voice activated service.
 Together, it can search the Internet and read to me, today's weather, headline news, play the BBC World Service radio, solve maths questions and a whole lot more, which I am yet to explore.
-It is a gift from a friend in the US.

 In the beginning

 Born in 1964, I lived the first five-years of my life, in Trincomalee.
 I also completed my Montessori education and started proper school, there.
-It was there that I was taught the most basic of communication skills - to talk, read and write.

-My father made me a small, shallow box, or tray, with dark-blue varnish paper at the bottom covered with a thin layer of sea sand.
+My father made me a small, shallow box or tray, with dark-blue varnish paper at the bottom covered with a thin layer of sea sand.
 It became the first writing surface I used.
 My parents guided my small fingers to form letters, both English and Sinhala.
 Later, when I started school proper in Grade 1, I wrote on a slate (gal-laella) with a stylus made of slate (gal-koora) to write letters and form words.
 Writing on paper and books, came later.
-Little did I realise that I would be using those fingers and stylus half-a-century later, on my Smartphone and Digital Tablet !
+Little did I realise that I would be using those fingers and stylus half-a-century later, on my Smartphone and Digital Tablet!

 A luxury called a telephone

 When we lived in the Naval Dockyard (Trincomalee), we had a telephone in each of the houses where we lived.
 But they were connected to a private exchange (PABX) which belonged to the Sri Lanka Navy.
 When we needed to call someone within the Dockyard, you lifted the receiver and asked the operator to connect us with the other party.
 It was the same, when we wanted to call an outside party, in Colombo.
 Long distance calls were commonly known as 'trunk-calls'.
-Direct dialling was non-existent.
-The phone instruments themselves were large, heavy and made of Bakelite, an early form of plastic.
+Direct dialing was non-existent.

-We moved back to Colombo, during the latter part of 1970.
-None of the houses that we lived in, had a telephone.
-Owning a telephone was a great luxury.
-Perhaps the owners didn't quite think so, as the entire neighbourhood did not think twice about knocking on the door, asking permission to make a call!
 Whenever we moved into a new neighbourhood, the first thing we did was find out which house owned a telephone and get friendly with them.
 We need a point of contact, in case of an emergency.
 We finally got our own telephone in 1978/79, after we moved to Dehiwela.
 It was then that we experienced the full impact of owning a phone.
 We had the entire neighbourhood knocking on our door, irrespective of the time of day, wanting to make a call!

-After all these years, we no longer need the 'operator at the exchange' to connect us to anyone.
-Our phones are no longer bulky.
-So it is ironic that no one even asks me for my home phone number anymore!
 Instead, they want my mobile number, my Skype ID and my Email Address.
 The new phones are slim and aesthetically pleasing.
 They fit into your pocket.
 There are 'hands-free' gizmos which means you don't even have to take out the phone from your pocket to answer it.
 The next time you see a person seemingly talking to himself, the chances are he is using his hands-free gizmo.
 Some people have more than one mobile phone - why, I do not know..

-International Direct Dialling (IDD) is a basic feature today.
+International Direct Dialing (IDD) is a basic feature today.
 It was not so, back then.
 Not even in the early '90s.
 I used to go to a 'communication centre' in Liberty Plaza to call my sister (studying in India) and my parents (living in Sharjah).
 I used to call them at night as charges were low.
 Even then, I paid Rs.
 300 per minute and my wallet was much lighter, at the end of the exercise.

 Technology blurred the lines

 Thanks to the advancement of telecommunication technology, we don't even have to use conventional methods of talking to one another.
 We can talk (voice), video chat (live video) with people both within and outside the country, through the Internet.
 The cost is negligible when compared to the 300/- per minute I used to pay.
 In fact, you don't even need a telephone to talk to one another - just use your computer.
-My Smartphone, is in fact, a computer!

-Today, the line between a computer and a phone is so blurred that it’s mind boggling.
-In fact, your average Smartphone is both.
-It's 'computer' component is a thousand times more powerful than the first general purpose computers I cut my teeth on, way back in the mid-1980s.
 My first (proper) job was working at a Government Corporation, where I was the sole employee of the Information Technology (IT) Department.
 Back then, it was simply called the 'computer department'.
 This was in 1985.
 The first computer there did not have a hard disk.
 All it had was a bank of 8-inch floppy disks.
 The computer itself, had a random access memory (RAM) of 64KB!
 The printer I had was a dot-matrix, 132-column printer.
 But we got a lot of productive work done with the limited resources at our disposal: on reflection, we probably used those computers to its full potential.
 I seriously doubt, if people use their present computers (including the ones inside smart-phones) for more than 30% of its potential.

 Back then, when we wrote computer programmes (lines of instructions to get a computer to do our biding), we did not simply sit in front of a terminal and type away.
 We had to first plan and draw up a "flow-chart".
 Then, we had to plan our programme by writing a pseudo-code.
 It was only then, that we got down to the bare-knuckle typing of the actual code.
 But that was not the end: then came the programme compilation - a process of converting our typed instructions into a form which the computer could comprehend.
 All of this took time and planning.
 There were no short cuts or magic solutions.
 There were no 'apps and applets' to make life easy.
 Each and every mundane task had to be clearly spelt out.